PRE-ATHLETIC TRAINING

 Clinical Experience

 The clinical education sequence begins first term freshman year with the pre-clinical experience.
-During the freshman year students accumulate 100 hours of direct observation of affiliated athletic trainers.
-Starting first term sophomore year, student engage in six hands-on clinical experiences and one senior capstone experience involving patients of both genders across 15 diverse clinical settings including high schools, clinics, colleges & universities, professional athletic teams and hospitals.
+During the freshman year, students accumulate 100 hours of direct observation of affiliated athletic trainers.
+Starting first term sophomore year, students engage in six hands-on clinical experiences and one senior capstone experience involving patients of both genders across 15 diverse clinical settings, including high schools, clinics, colleges & universities, professional athletic teams, and hospitals.
 Clinical experiences are progressive in nature and correspond with the curriculum.

 Technical Guidelines